Call For Awards

-The printed/photocopied photos should be on 8.5” x 11” paper.
-Black & white photographs are acceptable; however, color may be needed to convey important information.
+Printed/photocopied photos should be on 8.5” x 11” paper.
+Black & white photos are acceptable; however, color may be needed to convey important information.
 Maps, graphs, or drawings that convey the project and its location are encouraged.
-All submitted materials will become the property of the Arizona State Historic Preservation Office and will not be returned.
+All submitted materials becomes the property of the State Historic Preservation Office and will not be returned.

 How to Submit

 Completed nominations and support material must be received by close of business, Friday, August 25, 2023, to Eric Vondy, State Historic Preservation Office, 1100 W. Washington St., #100, Phoenix AZ 85007-2957.
 If you have questions, contact Eric via email.